Rights and Responsibilities

 - to act as a self-advocate

-- to provide one-week notice to the instructor and the Disability Services Office when he/she will be testing in the Testing Center
+- to provide one-week notice to the instructor and the Disability Services Office when he/she will need testing accommodations and/or be testing in the Testing Center

 - to understand and accept that if a one-week notice is not given, the student’s desired testing time may be altered by the Disability Services Office